TimSchulz1991/msp4-django-8gag/README.md

 - I successfully tested that creating a new topic works as intended.

 Views
-- In my setUp function I set up both a mock topic and two moch users, which I tear down after each test in my tearDown function.
+- In my setUp function I set up both a mock topic and two mock users, which I tear down after each test in my tearDown function.
 - I successfully tested that the feed/homepage loads properly and uses the right template.
 - I successfully tested that the individual post page loads properly and uses the right template.
 - With the help of tutor service from CI, I successfully tested that a logged-in user can create a new post and that the created post really exists in the DB.